 Since its founding in 2007, La Catrina String Quartet (LCSQ) is recognized as the new vanguard for contemporary Latin American string quartet repertoire.
 Their mission is three-fold: a deep commitment to the cultivation of new works by living U.S. composers and throughout the Americas; the programming of existing Latin American works rarely performed in the U.S. and abroad; bringing fresh interpretations to classical, romantic and twentieth century masterpieces.
-Hailed by Yo-Yo Ma as "wonderful ambassadors for Latin American music," LCSQ members are from Mexico (Daniel Vega-Albela, Jorge Martínez-Ríos) and Chile (Jorge Espinoza).
+Hailed by Yo-Yo Ma as "wonderful ambassadors for Latin American music," LCSQ members are from Mexico (Daniel Vega-Albela, Jorge Martínez-Ríos), Venezuela (Simón Gollo) and Chile (Jorge Espinoza).
 Their rich cultural origins convey an unparalleled stylistic authenticity and artistic vision in their performances, collaborations and recordings.
-It is this unique balance of core Latin American repertoire with American and European classical traditions which characterizes both the diversity of their concert programs and appeal to multi-cultural audiences.
+It is this unique balance of core Latin American repertoire with American and European classical traditions that characterizes both the diversity of their concert programs and appeal to multi-cultural audiences.

 Past and future collaborations featuring American composers and artists include Zae Munn's commission "Our Hands Were Tightly Clenched" and a groundbreaking recording of contemporary and twentieth century American music with tuba player James Shearer.
 To document and distill their championing of Latin American repertoire over the course of several years and more than five hundred performances, LCSQ plans to release a multi-disc recording project.
 LCSQ is currently string quartet-in-residence at New Mexico State University in Las Cruces.
 A significant part of their educational mission includes outreach programs whose primary goal is to cultivate and expose a new emerging generation of young listeners to the traditional string quartet literature as well as to the evolving multi-cultural face of contemporary chamber music.